Your First SDK Integration

 A Node script that:

-- ✅ Authenticates against a local Syncropel daemon
+- ✅ Authenticates against a local Syncropel instance

 - ✅ Emits records on a thread with grammar-validated